neuralmagic/deepsparse/logging-sdk/README.md

 ## Loggers
 DeepSparse Logging provides users with ability to log to Prometheus out-of-the-box as well as the ability to add custom loggers.

+[TBD] - what should we say about high dimensional (images/vectors) vs metrics

 [@DAMIAN] - need your help here